propensive/kaleidoscope/doc/basics.md

 still necessary, however, to follow the regular expression escaping rules, for example, an extractor matching a single opening parenthesis would be written as `r"\("` or `r"""\("""`.

-### Limitations

-Kaleidoscope currently has no support for optional or repeated capturing groups.